-At the discretion of the Chair, matters will be allocated to a review theme and matters with similar themes considered collectively.
+Matters will be allocated to a review theme and matters with similar themes considered collectively.
 For example, thematic reviews could relate to vulnerable infants and unborn children, deaths by suicide, children with complex medical needs or a disability, substance use by parents or impacts of domestic and family violence on families.
 This allows for collective learnings and generates opportunities to invite subject matter experts to present to the Board on specific topic areas.